deadlydog/deadlydog.github.io/_posts/2022-02-18-Use-WinGet-to-install-and-update-your-Windows-apps.md

-winget install -e --id Microsoft.VisualStudio.2022.Enterprise (Will still need to select your specific workloads afterward) winget install -e --id Microsoft.VisualStudioCode (Will not install the File Explorer context menu shortcuts by default; have to manually install to check those boxes in the installer) winget install -e --id VideoLAN.VLC winget install -e --id Radionomy.Winamp winget install -e --id Microsoft.WindowsTerminal winget install -e --id AntibodySoftware.WizTree winget install -e --id Zoom.Zoom
+winget install -e --id Microsoft.VisualStudio.2022.Enterprise (Will still need to select your specific workloads afterward) winget install -e --id Microsoft.VisualStudioCode (Will not install the File Explorer context menu shortcuts by default; have to manually install to check those boxes in the installer) winget install -e --id VideoLAN.VLC winget install -e --id Radionomy.Winamp (Latest version does not allow queuing songs, so better to use 5.6 from https://archive.org/download/winamp5666_full_all_redux) winget install -e --id Microsoft.WindowsTerminal winget install -e --id AntibodySoftware.WizTree winget install -e --id Zoom.Zoom